 In 2015, Barry and his wife Ursula took their kids George and Molly (13 & 11 at the time) on a six month backpacking tour around the world.
 They visited 19 countries, took 17 flights and stayed in more than 40 places in Europe, Africa, the Middle East, Southeast Asia and Australia.
-Barry planned every step and stop, and at the time, believed that trip was the magnum opus of his travel planning life.
+Barry planned every step and stop and, at the time, believed that trip would be the magnum opus of his travel planning life.

 In 2018, after a long and successful career in government and academia, Barry launched a new career in the travel industry.
 His goal is to share his love of travel with everyone he meets, and to show them that it is possible to have amazing travel experiences at affordable prices.

 To this end, most of the tours Barry offers are small group walking tours of Great Cities, usually staying in one hotel in one city for one week, or two hotels in two cities for two weeks.
 Christmas Markets is a little different, as we explore several smaller cities.
 Kruger Safari is unique, as we spend all our time in nature’s splendour.
-During the summer, Barry also manages and operates DeLuxe Hiking for DeNureTours, which specializes in hiking tours across Canada.
+During the summer, Barry is also the Brand Manager of the DeLuxe Hiking division of DeNureTours, which specializes in full-service hiking tours across Canada.

 BarryTravelMaven is an affiliate of and receives booking services from DeNure Tours, where it is licensed and insured under TICO (Travel Industry Council of Ontario).

 TravelMaven tours are based on the belief that simplicity is better than complexity, that less is often better than more.
-For example, going to just one destination, taking just one flight, and staying in just one hotel is much simpler (and dare we say more enjoyable) than a whirlwind tour.
+For example, taking just one flight, going to just one destination, and staying in just one hotel for one week is much simpler (and dare we say more enjoyable) than a whirlwind tour.

 For practical reasons, it isn't always possible to limit our tours to one week, one flight or one hotel.
 However, our goal is always to have fewer rather than more.
 For example, our one week tours use one or two hotels.
 Our two week tours use two, or possibly three hotels.